souravad1998/agentic_rag/README.md

 ![Vedic Life Coach UI](assets/screenshot.png)

-Ask it anything about life — relationships, career confusion, anger, purpose, grief — and it pulls **real verses** from the Bhagavad Gita, Vedas, and Upanishads, then weaves them into practical, modern advice.
+Ask it anything about life, relationships, career confusion, anger, purpose, grief and it pulls **real verses** from the Bhagavad Gita, Vedas, and Upanishads, then weaves them into practical, modern advice.

 ---

 ## What makes this different?

 Most AI chatbots hallucinate spiritual advice.
-This one **can't** — every answer is grounded in actual scripture chunks retrieved from a vector database, with verse-level citations you can verify.
+This one **can't** , every answer is grounded in actual scripture chunks retrieved from a vector database, with verse-level citations you can verify.

 **The pipeline:**